 A new water source may need to be developed to address long-term water needs.
 A cistern is the most feasible household system in areas where groundwater contamination is extensive.
 For livestock a pond can be developed to provide large volumes of water.
 Consult a hydrogeologist for an assessment of replacement supply options.
-To learn more about rainwater cisterns find the Penn State University publication at extension.psu.edu/natural-resources/water/drinking-water/cisterns-and-springs.
+To learn more about rainwater cisterns find the Penn State University publication at extension.psu.edu/rainwater-cisterns-design-construction-and-treatment.

 Treatment of private well waters contaminated by gas and oil drilling is not recommended.
 The treatment equipment required to remove high levels of dissolved salts and organic compounds is expensive to purchase and complicated to operate to protect the health and welfare of water users.
 Limit water treatment to removing iron or other dissolved minerals that while safe to use can make water unpleasant to use.

 Contamination and Legal Liability for Oil and Gas Operators

 If an oil and gas operation causes harm to a water supply, Ohio law requires the operation to replace the landowner's water supply or compensate the land-owner for the harm.
 This provision creates automatic legal liability for the oil and gas operation, and the Ohio Department of Natural Resources will work with the company to address the company's obligations.
 If the parties agree to compensation rather than replacement, the operation must pay the landowner the difference between the fair market value of the property prior to contamination and the fair market value after damage occurred.
 A harmed landowner might also have legal remedies available through the oil and gas lease.
 It may be necessary for the landowner to review the terms of the lease with a competent attorney to determine liability provisions available in the oil and gas lease.